pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/lesson-notes/README.md

 # Express RESTful Routes, Middleware: Show and Create

+## Class Activity

-## Organization of routes
+### Organization of routes

 Imagine you are in charge of maintaining a website for a school.
-Your task is to create pages for all the cancellations/delays to snow storms/inclement weather.
+Your task is to create pages for all the cancellations and delays due to snow storms and inclement weather.

-**~5 Minute In-class activity**

 How would you create the routes?
 Here are some examples.
 Think about the following details: